DonaldMzima/EditEvo/README.md

 # EditEvo

-Fabric Video Editor is a video editor that runs in the browser.
+EditEvo is a video editor that runs in the browser.
 It is built with fabric.js, Next.js (a React framework), Tailwindcss, Mobx, and typescript.

 ## Samples